dleeftink/QuickSet/readme.md

 ### Setters

 #### `.add(uint[, value])`
-Insert single integers with optional value.
+Insert single integers to the set within the configured range with an optional weight/value.
+Useful for initialising a set with weights, or quickly adding integers to the set (use `.unique()` for even speedier insertion).
 Overwrites previously set values, but does not update the top-k window (use `.sum()` for this).

 Example: